Libya War Leaves Thousands Homeless In Tripoli - UrduPoint

 Her committee requisitioned schools, public buildings and hotels to house the displaced, but faced with an ever-growing influx as the battle dragged on, more and more families found themselves homeless.

-When term time resumed, the situation got worse.
+When school resumed, the situation got worse.
 After living for months in one Tripoli school, Khairi al-Doukali said his family was "evicted alongside dozens of other families" to allow classes to restart.

 Eventually, the Doukali family also ended up on the Tarik al-Sekka building site.